jericson/jericson.github.io/_posts/2021-08-24-git_rewrite_1.md

 [^5]: Git also compresses blobs and uses
     [packfiles](https://git-scm.com/book/en/v2/Git-Internals-Packfiles)
     to reduce the size of the repository.
-Interestingly, packfiles work on a similarly to changesets except they can group similar content even if it's not strictly speaking the same file.
+Interestingly, packfiles work similarly to changesets except they can group similar content even if it's not strictly speaking the same file.